gccloudone/aurora/content/en/architecture/introduction/azure.md

 ### Overview

-This view zooms into the internal architecture of an Aurora cluster to show the standardized platform components that are automatically deployed with every instance.
+This view zooms into the internal architecture of an Aurora cluster to show the curated platform components that are automatically deployed with every instance.

 Rather than starting from a blank Kubernetes cluster, Aurora equips each environment with production-grade tooling out-of-the-box.
-Key components include Cilium for secure networking, Istio for ingress and service mesh, Prometheus and Fluent Bit for monitoring and logging, cert-manager for TLS automation, and Gatekeeper (OPA) for policy enforcement.
-These tools run in dedicated system namespaces and are managed by Aurora with stricr RBAC—keeping platform and application concerns cleanly separated.
+Key components include Cilium for hardened networking, Istio for ingress and service mesh, Prometheus and Fluent Bit for monitoring and logging, cert-manager for TLS automation, and Gatekeeper (OPA) for policy enforcement.
+These tools run in dedicated system namespaces and are managed by Aurora with strict RBAC—keeping platform and application concerns cleanly separated.

 Argo CD powers the GitOps delivery model behind the scenes, ensuring all platform components and configurations are defined as code and continuously reconciled.
-Namespaces follow a clear convention: system for platform tooling, gateway for ingress components, and dedicated frontend/backend spaces for application teams.
+Namespaces follow a clear convention: system for platform tooling, gateway for ingress components, and general for solution builder teams.

 Services like Velero (for backup), Workload Identity (for Managed Identity integration), and OpenCost (for cost visibility) round out a complete developer-ready foundation.

 For application teams, this means less operational overhead and faster onboarding.

-Developers can focus on shipping code, while Aurora enforces security, handles connectivity, and provides the observability, governance, and automation needed to run workloads reliably across environments.
+Developers can focus on shipping code, while Aurora enforces security, handles connectivity, and provides the observability, governance, and automation needed to run workloads reliably.

 ### Breakdown